shortishly/shrugs/README.md

 git push --set-upstream origin main
 ```

+## Clone

 Clone an existing repository already in shrugs with:

 ```shell
 git clone ssh://localhost:22022/demo abc
 ```

-Push to an existing repository:
+Add some more content and push to the existing repository:

 ```shell
 cd abc